ruan-cat/QiuJiu-9.github.io/library/001-English/001-QJ-MapProjectileMZ/03-QJ.MPMZ.Shoot/09-scale.md

 # scale *
-<font size=4>This attribute determines the opacity of the projectile.
+<font size=4>This attribute determines the scale of the projectile.
 The base format is [scale x,scale y].
 The default is [1,1].
 </font>